Pete Hegseth urges allies to boost defence spending amid 'alarm' over China's buildup

 "We need partners, not protectorates," he added.
 "We don't have a strong alliance unless everyone has skin in the game.
 No freeloading."

-Hegseth praised contributions from allies including South Korea, the Philippines, Australia, Singapore, Malaysia and Thailand, and said Japan was taking concrete steps to bolster its defences.
+Hegseth praised contributions from allies and partners including South Korea, the Philippines, Australia, Singapore, Malaysia and Thailand, and said Japan was taking concrete steps to bolster its defences.

 Tokyo and Washington "must each pull our weight to strengthen the US-Japan alliance,” he said.